 Research in the Adult Attachment and Personality Development Lab focuses on understanding people's motives and goals with respect to both their personality traits and their close relationships.
 In other words, we study who people want to be, and what they want from their friendships and romantic partnerships.
 The goal of this research is to understand how these motives affect individuals' perceptions of themselves and their relationships--and to elucidate how people can move toward attaining desired personality traits and relationship outcomes.

 Anxiety and Depression Research Center

 Contact: Alicia Meuret and Thomas Ritz

 Family Health and Development Lab

-We conduct research with children and families.
+The Family Health and Development Lab conducts research with children and families.
 The goal of this work is to better understand how families get along from day to day and how family functioning is related to family members' mental health and well-being.

 Contact: Chrystyna Kouros

 Family Research Center

 The Family Research Center advances and disseminates scientific knowledge on family functioning.
 The impact of our research is far reaching, with research findings and interventions being utilized across the country and also internationally.
 Through our research, and in collaboration with area agencies, we provide vital support to victims of interpersonal violence, children who witness such violence, children who are abused, and teens and young adults who experience physical, emotional, and sexual violence in their own interpersonal relationships.

 Contact: Ernest Jouriles and Renee McDonald